 Membership – How does one become a member of the church?
 What does membership include?

-Congregational Meetings – How often does the congregation meet and for what purpose?
+Congregational Meetings – How often does the congregation meet, and for what purpose?

 Church Leadership – How will the church be led?
 What’s the leadership model (staff-led – elder protected, elder-led, other?), and how does it work?
-You hear a lot about Carver Policy Governance as a leadership/governance model.
+You hear much about Carver Policy Governance as a leadership/governance model.
 You can check this out HERE.
 What are the duties of the senior pastor?
 Other church staff?

 Annual Budget – How is the annual budget prepared?
 How is it approved?